Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Check Out SharePoint Document
 -----------------------------------------
-Check-out a SharePoint document at the specified URL with the specified comment with the help of Microsoft Flow.
+Check-out a SharePoint document at the specified URL with the specified comment with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters